 • Conducting a question-answer session

-10) Direct Experience Teaching: This method allows students to learn through experience.
+This method allows students to learn through their own personal experiences.

 • Going on field trips